-It is commonplace to either not know or forget that the Affordable Care Act (ACA) is the shortened name for the Patient Protection and Affordable Care Act signed into law on March 23, 2010.
-Lest anyone believes the full name of the law is a misnomer, there are some key ACA provisions that are worth reviewing and understanding.
+It is commonplace to either not know or forget that the Affordable Care Act (ACA) is the condensed name for the Patient Protection and Affordable Care Act signed into law on March 23, 2010.
+Lest anyone believes the full name of the law is a misnomer, some of the key ACA provisions that protect patients are worth reviewing and understanding.

 The act requires health plans to provide essential health benefits.
 Essential health benefits are certain categories of coverage considered to be basic to people’s needs.
 Essential health benefits include the following:

 - Outpatient services (including doctor visits)

 - Emergency services

 - Laboratory services

 - Prescription drug coverage